 Experienced.
 Knowledgable.
 Caring.

 The attorneys at Jackson Spencer Law are here for you.
-We know the law — and we know the rights and protections that workers have.
-Whether it’s negotiating a severance package or a settlement with an employer, navigating the complexities of a whistleblower case or taking a discrimination lawsuit to court — we’re the legal team you need in Texas.
+We know the law — and we know the rights and protections that employers owe to their workers.
+Whether it’s negotiating a severance package or a settlement with an employer, navigating the complexities of a whistleblower case, or taking a discrimination lawsuit to court — let our Texas legal team go to work for you.

 The employment attorneys at Dallas-based Jackson Spencer Law have in-depth experience in representing employees who are in disputes with their employers.
 How can we help you?